 Clifford and Kitty Hach, Founders of the Hach Company, established the Hach Scientific Foundation in 1982 to encourage students to pursue chemilsty at the undergraduate level.
 Two decades later, the Foundation narrowed its focus in response to the high demand of chemistry education at the secondary level.
 READ MORE ABOUT THE HACH LAND GRANT SCHOLARSHIP PROGRAM.

-Scholarship available to undergraduate chemistry students who are pursuing careers as high school Chemistry Teachers!
+Scholarship available to undergraduate chemistry and biochemistry students who are pursuing careers as high school Chemistry Teachers!

 To be eligible you must: